tstack/lnav/docs/source/formats.rst

    The arguments passed to the script.

+.. envvar:: LNAV_HOME_DIR

+   The path to the directory where the user's **lnav** configuration is stored.

+.. envvar:: LNAV_WORK_DIR

+   The path to the directory where **lnav** caches files, like archives that have been unpacked or piper captures.

 Remember that you need to use the :ref:`:eval<eval>` command when referencing variables in most **lnav** commands.
 Scripts can provide help text to be displayed during interactive usage by adding the following tags in a comment